 What is shoplifting, and what are the consequences of getting caught shoplifting.

-What must store employees observe before they can stop a patron for suspected shoplifting.
+What must store employees observe before they can stop a patron for suspected shoplifting, and what consequences may result if they fail to follow best practices.

 Protections against warrantless and unreasonable search and seizure under the Fourth Amendment to the U.S. Constitution.